andrecorreaneto/oci-landing-zone-configuration/README.md

 - customers: a top level folder for each customer configuration.
     - customer1: [customer1_config.json](./customers/customer1/customer1_config.json), with all resource configurations for customer 1, including IAM and networking.

+These configuration files are designed to be used as templates, owned and modified at will by customers that are deploying the model.

 ## How to Deploy

 The blueprint (or any customization) configurations can be deployed in separate stacks.
 A stack is a set of configurations that are managed by a single Terraform execution and thus reflected in a single Terraform state file.
 The decision factor for how many stacks depends on how the organization wants to manage the environment, especially which roles are expected to deploy which parts of the blueprint.

-As a rule of thumb, it is advisable to separate management place stacks from customer stacks.
-They must be executed in the following order:

-1. **Management plane foundational stack**: assembled with *iam_config.json*, *budgets_config.json*, *cloud_guard_config.json*, *scanning_config.json* and *observability_config.json* configuration files.
-It can be further split based on specific requirements.
-2. **Management plane network stack**: composed by *network_initial_config.json*, later replaced by *network_post_firewall_config.json* after firewall provisioning, and later replaced by *network_post_each_customer_config.json* after each customer stack.
-3. **Management plane firewall stack**: composed by *firewall_config.json*, after which the Management plane network stack must be updated with *network_post_firewall_config.json*.
-4. **Customer stacks**: composed by *customer?_config.json*, after which the Management plane network stack must be updated with *network_post_each_customer_config.json*.

-These configuration files are designed to be used as templates, owned and modified at will by customers that are deploying the model.

 ### The OCI Landing Zones Orchestrator